 Applications are encouraged from talented and motivated individuals who have a Ph.D. or are nearing completion of their Ph.D. with experience in cell biology, mammalian cell culture, biochemistry, and other types of mechanistic biology.
 Interest or experience in the design and execution of genome-wide screens and generation of stable mammalian cell lines is desirable.
 Top candidates will have a strong track record of research productivity, excellent communication skills, enthusiasm for basic research and a collegial approach to science.
 Candidates should send a cover letter, a detailed curriculum vitae, and names and contact details for three references to firstname.lastname@example.org

 Start Date and Project Duration

 The start date is flexible and depends on the candidate.
-Preference is for candidates who can start in early-mid 2019.
+Preference is for candidates who can start in 2020/2021.
 The position is funded for two years and potentially longer depending on progress.

 The California Institute of Technology

 Caltech is consistently ranked among the top research universities in the world and hosts a diverse and collaborative scientific community.
 Caltech is located in Pasadena, California, a vibrant city 10 miles northeast of downtown Los Angeles.
 More info about the Voorhees lab: voorheeslab.caltech.edu